 Zak Group is a London-based office with an international reputation for creating design and art direction for cultural institutions and private companies.

-Zak Group is a London-based office with an international reputation for creating design and art direction for cultural institutions and private companies.
-Through its work with arts organisations, museums, businesses and leaders from various fields, Zak Group has emerged as one of the most progressive studios practicing today.
+Zak Group is a London-based office with an international reputation for creating design and art direction for cultural and commercial clients.
+Through our work with arts organisations, museums, businesses and leaders from various fields, Zak Group has emerged as one of the most progressive studios practicing today.
 Recent commissions include the art direction of the Chicago Architecture Biennial and the rebranding of Paco Rabanne; websites for the Royal College of Art, Design Interactions and the Czech Pavillion at the Venice Biennale; ongoing collaboration with the Astrup Fearnley Museet and book design for LUMA Foundation, JRP|Ringier, Sternberg Press and the Barbican Centre.

 Directed by Zak Kyes and Grégory Ambos, the office was formed in 2005 as a collaborative practice to explore the possibilities for design in the production of culture.
 We work internationally and locally with individuals and institutions on projects varying in scale and complexity.
 The scope of our work often includes a consultancy to establish intelligent forms of design that range from art direction, visual identity and signage to website and exhibition design.